Harrison Barnes NBA Preview vs. the Warriors

-Harrison Barnes and his Sacramento Kings teammates face off versus the Golden State Warriors on Friday at 10:00 PM ET.
+Harrison Barnes and the rest of the Sacramento Kings will be facing off versus the Golden State Warriors on Wednesday at 10:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Below, we dig into Barnes' stats and trends to help you find the top prop bets.
+Below we will look at Barnes' stats and trends, helping you make good picks on prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.